 During the physical exam, your doctor will inspect the affected area for tenderness, swelling, deformity or an open wound.
-X-rays are taken to determine the extent of a broken collarbone, pinpoint its exact location and determine if there's injury to the joints.
-Occasionally, your doctor may also recommend a computerized tomography (CT) scan to obtain more-detailed images.
+X-rays determine the extent of a broken collarbone, pinpoint its location and determine if there's injury to the joints.
+Your doctor might also recommend a CT scan to get more-detailed images.

 Oct.
 23, 2015

 - Clavicle fracture (broken collarbone).
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00072.
 Accessed Sept.
 30, 2015.

 - Hatch RL, et al. Clavicle fractures. http://www.uptodate.com/home.
 Accessed Sept.
 30, 2015.

 - Peters MDJ.
 Surgical versus conservative interventions for treating broken collarbones in adolescents and adults.
 Orthopedic Nursing.
 2014;33:171.

 - McKee-Garrett TM.
 Neonatal birth injuries. http://www.uptodate.com/home.
 Accessed Sept.
 30, 2015.